Asymptotic and finite-sample distributions of one- and two-sample empirical relative entropy: Introduction

 \section{Introduction}

-Detecting abrupt changes in time series is crucial in many fields, from climatology~\cite{RCW,Franzke} to finance~\cite{IT,AG2002,BJV}.
-It enables one to assess the validity of a model over a given time interval and to specify models that appropriately describe or predict time series.

-One of the most widespread online methods for change-point detection is the cumulative sum (CUSUM) procedure~\cite{Page}.
-It tracks down significant deviations from the mean and is thus mainly based on moments.
-In this paper, we focus on offline methods.
-Beyond mean shifts, structural breaks may occur within parametric models when some parameters suddenly move to new values.
-Offline approaches in this setting may be based on moments or on information criteria~\cite{TOV,GXF}.
-The latter case consists in finding the time partition that minimizes the information criterion for a model built as a succession of parameter regimes, each associated with a segment of the partition.

-In an offline non-parametric setting, one aims at detecting variations in a non-parametric probability distribution~\cite{HO,GKL}.
-A distribution may indeed change without affecting the mean or the variance, which limits the relevance of moment-based approaches such as CUSUM~\cite{FY,WN}.
-In this distribution-based framework, change-point detection amounts to assessing the statistical significance of the deviation between two empirical distributions.
-This is precisely the practical objective of the present paper.

-Among the existing divergence metrics that could be used in this context, one can cite Wasserstein distance, Hellinger distance, Kolmogorov-Smirnov statistic, or relative entropy~\cite{GS,GKL,Kelbert}.
-We will focus on the latter metric, which is the expectation of the log-likelihood ratio.
+Various metrics can be used to build statistical tests of divergence between two probability distributions.
+One can cite for example Wasserstein distance, Hellinger distance, Kolmogorov-Smirnov statistic, or relative entropy~\cite{GS,GKL,Kelbert}.
+The latter metric is of particular interest since it is the expectation of the log-likelihood ratio.
 This ratio is the statistic leading to the uniformly highest power among the statistical tests of probability divergence, under the assumptions of Neyman-Pearson lemma~\cite{EC}.

+Most of the divergence tests that use entropy consist in the comparison of an empirical distribution with a parametric one~\cite{Vasicek}.
+In some practical contexts, like change-point detection~\cite{LYC,HKB}, two empirical probabilities are to be compared.
+Beyond issues related to the consistency and bias of relative entropy estimators~\cite{WKV,BD}, the two-sample setting raises another difficulty.
+Characterizing the exact distribution of the empirical relative entropy is challenging and typically leads to statistical tests calibrated using thresholds based exclusively on simulated quantiles~\cite{PA}.

+In this paper, we consider two discrete probability distributions, with a finite number of possible states.
+In the perspective of building a statistical test of equality of these distributions, we propose three types of approximations of the distribution of one- and two-sample empirical relative entropy.